 12. Harness the power of visual content

 Images and video content are far more engaging - attracting up to ten times as much interest as a post that is purely text.
 But please don't ever compromise on quality because you feel you need to post a picture - blurred or shaky pics are not a good thing!
+You can also add a video as your cover image if you’d prefer.

-13. Optimize your images
+13. Optimise your images

 Get your image sizes right for the feed or ads to get maximum impact, and to provide the very best user experience.